bsolomon1124/misc/azure/azure_notes.md

     - Scale Sets enable **autoscaling**
     - Automatically creates and integrates with Load Balancer or Application Gateway
     - Automatic distribution over Availability Sets and Availability Zones (but *not* Regions)
-- **Azure Batch**: scale to many VMs.
-Enables large-scale job scheduling and compute management
+- **Azure Batch**: scale to many VMs; enables large-scale job scheduling and compute management
+    - Difference from Scale Sets: Azure Batch is a PaaS focused on running large scale batch jobs

 ### Containers